Federal courts require asbestos manufacturers to compensate cancer victims

 Refinery workers employed before 1981 diagnosed with various cancers are entitled to special benefits.
 Lung cancer, esophageal cancer, laryngeal cancer, pharyngeal cancer, stomach cancer, colon cancer, rectal cancer, and mesothelioma are frequently caused by asbestos exposure.
 Asbestos-laced products were used for decades at Burnside Alumina Refinery.
 Neither employees nor management were aware of the asbestos risk.

 Asbestos is a mineral that in its natural state is harmless.
 It becomes harmful when it is pulled apart or ground up into flexible fibers.
 Then, when inhaled or swallowed, microscopic asbestos fibers may be permanently affixed to body tissue.
 Over many years, these fibers may cause genetic changes that can lead to cancer.
 According to the National Cancer Institute, "It can take from 10 to 40 years or more for asbestos-related cancers to appear."

 To compensate cancer victims and the families of deceased cancer victims, Federal Bankruptcy Courts have required asbestos manufacturers to set aside hundreds of millions of dollars in private trusts.
 Through these trusts, cancer victims can receive money damages by the filing of timely, detailed, and accurate claims.

-Norris Injury Lawyers has announced a specific initiative to assist Shell Chemical employees in recovering money set aside for them in these asbestos trusts.
-Cancer victims or the families of deceased victims who worked at the plant before 1981 may call 800-478-9578 for a free evaluation of their claim.
+Norris Injury Lawyers has announced a specific initiative to assist Burnside Alumina Refinery employees in recovering money set aside for them in these asbestos trusts.
+Cancer victims or the families of deceased victims who worked at the refinery before 1981 may call 800-478-9578 for a free evaluation of their claim.
 Additional information is available at getnorris.com/asb.